Skin effect as a probe of transport regimes in Weyl semimetals

-At weak coupling, the imprint of the chiral anomaly has been connected to the negative magnetoresistance observed in three-dimensional Dirac and Weyl semimetals \cite{huang_observation_2015,li_giant_2015,li_negative_2016,li_chiral_2016,kim_dirac_2013,xiong_evidence_2015,zhang_signatures_2016,liang_experimental_2018,Dantas2018}.
+At weak coupling, the imprint of the chiral anomaly has been connected to the negative magnetoresistance observed in Dirac and Weyl semimetals \cite{huang_observation_2015,li_giant_2015,li_negative_2016,li_chiral_2016,kim_dirac_2013,xiong_evidence_2015,zhang_signatures_2016,liang_experimental_2018,Dantas2018}.
 In the hydrodynamic regime, macroscopic effects tied to chiral anomalies are the chiral magnetic effect (CME), the chiral vortical effect and thermal transport phenomena related to gravitational anomalies \cite{Fukushima2008,Kharzeev:2009pj,Banerjee:2008th,Erdmenger:2008rm,Neiman:2010zi,Son:2009tf,Landsteiner:2011cp,lucas_hydrodynamic_2016,Gorbar2018,Dantas2020}.
-Despite the above predictions, on the one hand, the direct identification of the chiral anomalies with negative magnetoresistance is problematic due to other interfering effects \cite{ong_experimental_2021}, on the other hand, the hydrodynamic regime is more difficult to control experimentally (for recent attempts see \cite{Gooth2018,vool_imaging_2021}) and the corresponding effects difficult to measure in practice.
+Despite the above predictions, on the one hand, the direct identification of the chiral anomalies with negative magnetoresistance is problematic due to other interfering effects \cite{ong_experimental_2021}; on the other hand, the hydrodynamic regime is more difficult to control experimentally (for recent progress see refs. \cite{Gooth2018,vool_imaging_2021}) and the corresponding effects difficult to measure in practice.